damienmckenna/metatag/README.txt

 Troubleshooting / Known Issues
 ------------------------------------------------------------------------------
-* When using custom page template files, e.g. page--front.tpl.php, it is important to ensure that the following code is present in the template file:
+* When using custom page template files, e.g., page--front.tpl.php, it is important to ensure that the following code is present in the template file:
     <?php render($page['content']); ?>
   or